Dr Andreas Werner

 Newcastle upon Tyne

-My research focuses on two major areas:
+The research of my group focuses on two major areas:

 • Gene regulation by natural antisense transcripts